lordspline/druid/docs/tutorials/tutorial-query.md

 * [Load stream data from Kafka](../tutorials/tutorial-kafka.md)
 * [Load a file using Hadoop](../tutorials/tutorial-batch-hadoop.md)

-There are various ways to run Druid SQL queries: from the web console, using a command line utility and by posting the query by HTTP.
+There are various ways to run Robux SQL queries: from the web console, using a command line utility and by posting the query by HTTP.
 We'll look at each of these.